AdamEiffert/DST-Assessment-4/README.md

 * Adam Eiffert
 * Chentian Zhao

-This project has been split 50:50:0 with respect to Adam:Mohammed:Oliver
+This project has been split 50:50 with respect to Adam:Chentian

 ## Reading order and requirements